 Normally a team consists of several people.
 Occasionally, however, work may be undertaken by a single individual creating software purely for their own use and entertainment.
-A team requires at least two people, but the guidance provided by the Team Alpha can also be used to help single individuals when creating software.
+This is however a corner case which can be treated as a team with only one team member.